Spencer Torkelson Player Props: Tigers vs. Orioles

-The Detroit Tigers, including Spencer Torkelson (hitting .222 in his past 10 games, with a double, a home run, five walks and four RBI), battle starter Kyle Gibson and the Baltimore Orioles at Comerica Park, Thursday at 6:40 PM ET.
+The Detroit Tigers, including Spencer Torkelson (.333 on-base percentage in past 10 games, 66 points above season-long percentage), take on starting pitcher Grayson Rodriguez and the Baltimore Orioles at Comerica Park, Friday at 6:40 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Brewers.
+In his previous game he had a one-hit performance (1-for-4) against the Orioles.

 Spencer Torkelson Game Info & Props vs. the Orioles